Pluvie/ion/README.md

 straightforward: finds all occurrences of `[a-z]<...>` and replaces them with the inflected version following these simple rules:

-  1. All spaces become undersores.
+  1. All spaces become underscores.
   2. All occurrences of `*` become `_p`.
   3. All alphanumeric character are left unchanged.
   4. Every other special character is removed.